HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="number-of-images-loaded.png",
   caption="Distribution of the number of external images loaded via CSS.", description="A paired-column chart showing the 10th, 25th, 50th, 75th, and 90th percentile median values for the number of images loaded via CSS.
-Each percentile has two columns, one for desktop and one for mobile.
-The numbers are as follows.
+The results are as follows.
 10th and 25th percentiles, 1 on both desktop and mobile.
 50th percentile, 3 on both dekstop and mobile.
 75th percentile, 6 on desktop and 5 on mobile.
 90th percentile, 11 on desktop and 10 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=1206209320&format=interactive", sheets_gid="361647805", sql_file="image_weights.sql"